rouvinerh/SecJournal/websec/bug-bounty/README.md

 As of March 2026, I have:

-- Disclosed 100+ valid vulnerabilities to 20+ organizations, including Indeed, NASA, PayPal, City of Vienna, and Booking.com across pentests, bug bounties, VDPs and by accident
+- Disclosed 100+ valid vulnerabilities to 20+ organizations, including Indeed, NASA, PayPal, City of Vienna, and Booking.com found from pentests, bug bounties, VDPs and by accident

 - Ranked #1 on Sony’s HackerOne program (2026)